Drowsy Driving Auto Accidents

 For many Americans, sleep is an elusive goal.
 It’s the first thing that gets cut in our busy schedules, an expendable part of our daily routines that just isn’t as important as the rest of our demands.
 But several studies suggest that we should put a higher premium on the amount of rest we get every night.
 Not only can a lack of sleep have a terrible impact on our own lives, it can also endanger others.

 Drowsy driving is one of the more overlooked causes of vehicle crashes in the United States.
 It is also one of the most common.
 One study suggests that as many as one-fifth of crashes could involve a drowsy driver.
 Unfortunately, even those of us who get an adequate amount of sleep every night might still be in danger of fatigued driving, simply because so many of the people we share roads with are driving on less-than-optimal levels of sleep.

-If you or a loved one has been injured by a drowsy driver, contact the New York vehicle accident attorneys at Kaplan Lawyers PC.
+If you or a loved one has been injured by a drowsy driver, contact the New York drowsy driving accident attorneys at Kaplan Lawyers PC.
 Our team will investigate your case to determine whether another driver might have been fatigued when they caused your accident.

 How Dangerous is Drowsy Driving?

 When we get less sleep than we need, we lack focus and make more mistakes.
 These mistakes are particularly costly when we are behind the wheel.
 A report from AAA said that drowsy driving can be just as dangerous as drunk driving.
 Here are a few of their findings:

 - Missing just one to two hours of sleep can double your risk of being involved in a vehicle crash.

 - Missing two to three hours of sleep can quadruple your risk of being involved in a vehicle crash.

 - Getting only four hours of sleep can increase your chances of being involved in a vehicle crash by nearly 12 times.